BarbyKelly/project-5/README.md

 # Business Model

+This business model identifies the key audiences (direct and indirect) for Kelly's Art & Photo Boutique,<br>
+and describes how they may interact with or be influenced by the products.

 ## Direct Audience

 The following groups are considered Direct Audience, as they are most likely to purchase, commission or order products from Kelly's Art & Photo Boutique:

-  - Online Users searching for:
+  - Online users searching for:
     - Original Art (e.g. Name Art, Seasonal Art such as winter, Animal Art etc.)
     - Children's Art
     - Handmade Art
     - Photos (e.g. Sky, Beach, Animals, Rainbows, Variety etc.)

-  - Educational Institutions:
+  - Educational institutions:
     - Schools and higher education providers seeking examples of art/photos or decorations for their institutions
     - Crèches and preschools incorporating children's art into projects

-  - Healthcare and Care Homes:
+  - Healthcare and care homes:
     - Nursing homes and healthcare practices searching for artwork or photos for waiting rooms, wards, and community spaces
     - Clinics and treatment areas where children and adults are tested or treated, to create a brighter more welcoming, more homely atmosphere

-  - Hospitality and Accommodation Providers:
+  - Hospitality and accommodation providers:
-    - Restaurants, cafes, hotels, B&B's, Airbnb's, searching art or photos for specific ambiance
+    - Restaurants, cafes, hotels, B&Bs, Airbnbs seeking art or photos to create a specific ambiance

   - Individuals, couples, families, friends:
     - People seeking handmade and original gifts for variety of occasions (e.g. graduation, first school day, birthday, anniversary)

-  - Beauty and Spa businesses:
+  - Beauty and spa businesses:
     - Salons, spas, wellness centers, looking for certain type of Art/Photos to complement their relaxing atmosphere